MiguelDi/Stock_Analysis/README.md

   ![](Resources/AllstocksAnalyis.png).

-  * Create a script that will loop a timer calculing endtime,startime and seconds by Year.
+  * Create a script that will loop a timer to indicate how many seconds the code ran for each year.

   ![](Resources/AllstocksAnalyisandtimer.png).